-Dominic "The Dice Dominator" LoRiggio is the greatest craps player to ever live, a complete chancer, or both—it depends who you ask.
+Dominic "The Dice Dominator" LoRiggio is the greatest craps player to ever live, a complete huckster, or both—it depends who you ask.

 According to the 63-year-old gambler, his method of "dice control" has won him so much money he's been banned from most casinos in Las Vegas and Mississippi, and the many disciples to whom he's taught this method regularly make tens of thousands of dollars shooting bones.

-If you believe him, he's used hours of practice to turn the random act of rolling dice into a game of skill.
+If you believe him, he's used hours and hours of practice to turn the random act of rolling dice into a game of skill.
 And, allegedly, you can too.

 "Craps is a simple physics problem; it's a moving projectile in the air," LoRiggio told me when we met in Las Vegas.
 "A bunch of people who were taught by me are out there now playing professionally, beating the game of craps with the throw that I developed."

 LoRiggio's company, Golden Touch Craps, recently hosted a two-day seminar in a drab ballroom at the Fortune Hotel, east of the Las Vegas Strip.
-There, his team of instructors coached eager-faced gamblers—each of whom had paid about £1,280 for the privilege—on setting, gripping, and tossing plastic cubes.
+There, his team of instructors coached eager-faced gamblers—each of whom had paid $1,595 for the privilege—on setting, gripping, and tossing plastic cubes.